 Almond Feeder Aqueduct: Temporary Closure

 To ensure a safe and controlled flow of water, we conduct regular inspections of the feeder’s embankments, masonry and iron structures.
-A recent inspection revealed that the cast-iron aqueduct shows evidence of defects and requires a full structural assessment.
+Recent inspections revealed that the cast-iron aqueduct shows evidence of defects and requires a full structural assessment.
+From 20th October, for one week, our Structural Consultant, AECOM, will work with our Engineers to survey and assess the condition of the feeder aqueduct.Â

 Questions?Â